This article series is now available as a professionally formatted, distraction free ebook to read offline at your leisure. Click here to buy.

 While it’s easy to assume that the decline of public honor and the rise of private honor is only a recent phenomenon, the seeds of honor’s transformation from a public to private concept were actually sewn at the beginning of Western civilization.

-This early conflict between traditional honor and democratic ideals was actually the principle theme in a trilogy of Greek tragedies written by Aeschylus.
+This early conflict between traditional honor and democratic ideals was actually the principal theme in a trilogy of Greek tragedies written by Aeschylus.
 The Orestia recounts the curse that befalls the family of King Agamemnon after he returns home from the Trojan War.
 A series of inter-familial murders, all in the name of avenging and defending the honor of one slain family member after another, comes to an end when the goddess Athena establishes a jury trial to try Orestes for the murder of his mother.
 Personal and familial honor is replaced by obedience to democratic law as the governing force in Greek society.
 This isn’t to say that honor and revenge killings stopped occurring after the establishment of democratic juries, but they did begin to be more frowned upon.

 Playwrights weren’t the only ones questioning traditional, public honor.
 The philosophers Socrates and Aristotle raised concerns about the ideal in some of their teachings.
 For Socrates, it was better for the collective that he subject himself to the rule of unjust state laws than to maintain his honor, or reputation, among his friends by escaping his execution.
 According to Socrates, concern for reputation was something only for thoughtless men.
 What mattered to the great philosopher wasn’t the opinion of others (the basis of traditional honor), but rather knowing he lived according to what he thought was just.
 Put another way, Socrates chose integrity to his personal ideal over the public honor of his followers.